ayanworks/polygon-did-method-spec/README.md

 ## DID Method Name

 The DID uri for Polygon specific DID method is: 'polygon' .
 A DID compatible with Polygon network will entail a prefix "did:polygon".
-This is fixed and is based upon the DID specifications.
+This is fixed, and always in lower case based upon the DID specifications.

 ## DID Method Specific Identifier